-Figure 3: Construction of difficult SAT instances (global routing).
+Figure 3: Construction of difficult SAT instances from the global routing domain.

 Our second construction entails routing a number of wires through four N-by-K FPGA switch-boxes of the type used in the first construction.
 The rightmost switch-box in the configuration in Figure 2 has several redundant outgoing tracks that are divided into two channels.
 Each channel is connected to a smaller switch-box with an insufficient number of outgoing tracks.
-The two groups of tracks that leave the smaller switch-boxes are connected to the left-most switch-box.
-When routing connections through tracks right-to-left, connections must be split between switch-boxes subject to the throughput constraints of switchboxes.
+The two groups of tracks that leave smaller switch-boxes are connected to the leftmost switch-box.
+When routing connections through tracks rightto-left, connections must be split between switch-boxes subject to the throughput constraints of switch-boxes.
 However, to a SAT solver, the throughput constraints are obscured by the pigeon-hole principle.
-SAT solvers first partition the connections between the two channels and back-track from every partition that does not lead to a satisfying assignment.
-If the capacities of the two channels leading to the smaller switchboxes are greater than the throughput of those switchboxes, an overwhelming majority of partitions will lead to unsatisfiable pigeon-hole instances.
+SAT solvers first partition connections between two channels and back-track from every partition that does not lead to a satisfying assignment.
+If the capacities of the two channels leading to smaller switchboxes are greater than the throughput of those switchboxes, an overwhelming majority of partitions will lead to unsatisfiable pigeon-hole instances.
 On average, at least several such instances must be solved before a good partition is found.
 SAT solvers without random restarts will also need to solve many pigeon-hole sub-instances before finding satisfying solutions.
 Empirical results for these satisfiable instances (fpga) in Table 1 show that they are very difficult for CHAFF.
-We observe that these instances become more difficult when the difference between the throughput of the small switchboxes and the capacities of the channels that lead to them is increased.
+We observed that these satisfiable instances become more difficult with the increase of the difference between the throughput of the small switchboxes and the capacities of the channels that lead to them.
 This is consistent with our observations for the unsatisfiable chnl instances.